RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 Solution: This error occurs when trying to execute a binary file that is not compatible

 with the system architecture or lacks executable permissions.
-Check the file's
+Check the file’s

 compatibility and ensure it has executable permissions.